serpapi/code-challenge/README.md

 It looks like the paintings' images (base64 inline) are loaded into the carousel's structure lazily via JavaScript, so I added some code to extract them from the scripts via a Regex, so it would match the expected result.

-The images that are part of the file (they don't require a network call) are only the few initially visible.
+The images that are part of the file (they don't require a network call) are the few initially visible.

 ### Knowledge Graph tests and alternative outputs